 Pomegranates hail from the far eastern Mediterranean, so as you may expect, they appreciate plenty of sun.
 While some varieties can withstand temperatures as low as 10 degrees F. (-12 C.), for the most part, you should protect pomegranate trees in wintertime.
 How do you go about overwintering pomegranate trees?

 Pomegranate Winter Care

-Dense, bushy deciduous plants, pomegranates (Punica granatum) can grow up to 20 feet tall but can be trained as a smaller tree.
+Dense, bushy, deciduous plants, pomegranates (Punica granatum) can grow up to 20 feet (6 m.) tall but can be trained as a smaller tree.
 Pomegranates produce their best fruit in regions of cool winters and hot, dry summers.
 While they are more cold hardy than citrus, similar rules apply and specific efforts should be made for pomegranate trees in the winter.

-Suitable for USDA zones 8-11, pomegranate tree care in winter means moving the plant indoors, especially if they grow in an area with poor cold air circulation or heavy soil.
+Suitable for USDA zones 8 to 11, pomegranate tree care in winter means moving the plant indoors, especially if they grow in an area with poor cold air circulation or heavy soil.
 So what steps should you take prior to winter care for pomegranate trees?

 Additional Winter Care for Pomegranate Trees